mattb/shd-form-to-wiki/README.md

 This ruby script takes the data from a Google Docs form and publishes it to a Science Hack Day wiki page, formatted neatly.

+This is the original form that you can copy for your event: https://docs.google.com/spreadsheet/ccc?key=0AqCCIkeViZNwdEw1dUhqdkg5a0s0WEpfeVpmWWdTeVE&usp=sharing

 To customise it for your Science Hack Day, you'll need to change some configuration at the top of the file:

     GOOGLE_USER="someone@gmail.com" # your Google Docs username